MicroControleurMonde/RP2040_ROSC_RNG/README.md

 ---
 ## Project Description

 This project implements a True Random Number Generator (TRNG) using the RP2040 microcontroller.
-The generator collects Use the Resonance Oscillator as preconized in the Datasheet.
+The generator use the Ring Oscillator as recommended in the datasheet..

 ## Requirements